 Dealing with HMRC Debt Collectors?
 (Bailiffs)

 The HMRC collects the tax.
 However, if you’re not in a position to pay them, then inform the HMRC and do not avoid them.
 Contact remains essential.
 Often a Time to Pay arrangement may be arranged, providing you keep contact once receiving your tax demand.
-Further delay may, therefore, cause the HMRC not to offer rearrangement.
+Further delay may therefore cause HMRC not to offer rearrangement.
 Accordingly, proceed to enforce recovery of the debt.

 Received an HMRC Notice of Enforcement?

 IMPORTANT that you understand your rights.
-Providing you respond fast, then your opportunity to sort a Time to Pay may still be available.
+Providing you respond quickly, then your opportunity to sort a Time to Pay may still be available.

 Fail to respond and not clear the outstanding debt; then within fourteen days, agents attend your premises.

 HMRC Debt Management helpline is 0300 200 3887.
 The opening times are 8 am to 8 pm, Monday to Friday.

 HMRC operate Agent Dedicated Lines, which allow you to talk about Self Assessment, PAYE and Tax Credit anomalies.
 Agents remain authorised by the HMRC.

 VAT Payments online are possible by telephone banking, direct debit, BACS, standing order.
 Additionally, you may pay by a debit or credit card, CHAPS, or paying your VAT liability at a bank or building society.